Projet

 The next CHESS meeting will be, Tuesday Mars 01, in room Chartreuse, at 10:00 AM.

-Ajouté par Pierre Pignede il y a environ 8 ans
+Ajouté par Pierre Pignede il y a plus de 8 ans

 There will be two talks, the first one presented by Denis Fantinato, and the second one by Raphaëlle Roy.